Learn VR Development: Tips, tricks, and guides to develop VR and AR applications

 Much of Unity’s capabilities come from using C# for programming, a language that works best when building desktop, mobile and VR/AR apps.
 It’s widely used in game development and VR, with over 90% of VR/AR development companies using C#.

-Unreal uses C++, which has a less consistent syntax than C#.
+Unreal engine uses C++, which has a less consistent syntax than C#.
 C# is statically-typed, meaning the code is checked by Unity before being ‘turned on.’
 Mistakes are identified and corrected more easily.
 Besides, C# is easier to work with: Stack Overflow found 60% of developers love working with C# versus 46% loving C++ (53% of developers hate using C++).

 The Basics: Choosing a Device to build for